James Hamilton, 7th Earl of Abercorn

 James Hamilton, 7th Earl of Abercorn FRS PC PC (Ire) (1686–1744), styled Lord Paisley from 1701 to 1734, was a Scottish and Irish nobleman and peer.
 An amateur scientist and musician, he published a book on magnetism in 1729 and a treatise on musical harmony in 1730, which was subsequently emended and re-issued by his teacher, Dr. Pepusch.

 Birth and origins

 James was born on 22 March 1686, the second but eldest surviving son of James Hamilton and his wife Elizabeth Reading.
-His father was at the time the representant of a cadet branch of the Earls of Abercorn that descended from George Hamilton, 1st Baronet of Donalong, the fourth son of the 1st Earl but wou;ld later succeed a cousin as the 6th Earl of Abercorn.
+His father was at the time the representant of a cadet branch of the Earls of Abercorn that descended from George Hamilton, 1st Baronet of Donalong, the fourth son of the 1st Earl but would later succeed a cousin as the 6th Earl of Abercorn.
 The Abercorn Hamiltons had come from Scotland to Ireland during the Plantation of Ulster.

 James's mother was the only surviving child of Sir Robert Reading, 1st Baronet, of Dublin.
 His parents were Protestants.
 They had married in January 1684.
 He was one of 14 siblings, who are listed in his father's article.